cyfdecyf/strongswan/README.md

 - XAuth and certificates
 - PSK (Preshared Key)

-Note: only tested on Ubuntu 14.04.
+Note: only tested on Ubuntu 14.04, works for iOS 8 and OS X 10.10.

 ## Setup on server